wxie2017/wxie2017.github.io/pages/speech/TTM_nastalgia.md

 There really is a strong connection between nostalgia and one’s homeland.

-I also think nostalgia comes from a true appreciation of life.
+Thank you for sharing your experience.I also think nostalgia comes from a true appreciation of life.

+Dear audience, is the Earth your home planet?
+Yes for sure.
+Is China your home country?
+Is Shanghai your hometown?
+Is Yu-Life your home club?

 When we realize just how temporary everything is, we want to hold on to what we consider our best moments.
 And it is these moments that fill us with gratitude for being alive, able to experience such an intensity of emotions.

+Enjoy the nastalgia.
 Enjoy the life.

 Thank you.